22 August 2004

 I recently discovered "Low Morale," a set of dark and delicious little web animations about the hunger for escape that can overtake you in office-land ... or anywhere.
 The capstone is the long, cleverly done animation done with Radiohead's “Creep” as the background music.

-While I'm plugging the cartoons, let me also offer kudos to the fine fellas of Radiohead.
+While I'm plugging the cartoons, let me also offer praise to the fine fellas of Radiohead.
 For a while, that song was everywhere, but somehow I had never really listened carefully to the lyrics before.
 Maybe it was because the animation uses a slower acoustic version, but this time it really caught me.
 It's a gem.

 I'll ask Cameron Crowe speaking though Lester Bangs in Almost Famous to sing its praises: